Are you currently registered in Australia?

 If you hold current registration with the Australian Health Practitioner Regulation Agency (AHPRA), you can apply for New Zealand registration under the Trans-Tasman Mutual Recognition Act 1997.

 If you are a nurse who is registered overseas, and you want to practise in New Zealand, you must meet our requirements.
 There are seven requirements which help us make sure you are safe, competent and prepared to nurse in New Zealand.

 1. You must prove your identity

 We need to check you are who you say you are.
 We check this by looking at certified copies of your identity documents.

-Many nurses who have been registered overseas will need to complete a Competency Assessment Programme (CAP) before we can grant New Zealand registration.
-The CAP programme prepares overseas-trained nurses for the registered nurse role and healthcare context of New Zealand, which is different to many other countries.
-More about CAP programmes
+Many nurses who have been registered overseas will need to successfully complete a Competency Assessment Programme (CAP) before we can grant New Zealand registration.
+The CAP programme prepares overseas registered nurses for the registered nurse role and the healthcare context of New Zealand, which is different to many other countries.
+Please click here for more information about CAP programmes.

 News Item: We close for summer period on Friday 21 December and reopen on Thursday 3 January.
 We will still be accepting applications during that period.
 However, you will experience some delays in receiving acknowledgements from us and or seeing updates of your online tracker.
 We thank you for your patience during this time and ask that you defer contacting us until February.